SamCourse/awesome-tetris/README.md

 reward any points.
 When the tetromino lands in it's final position, the player is awarded the amount of blocks in the tetromino, times two.
-Once a full line is full on the board, that line will be deleted and the player will be awarded points.
+Once a full line is filled with blocks on the board, that line will be deleted and the player will be awarded points.
 If one line is deleted, 50 points are awarded.
 For more than one line deleted at once, the player is awarded ( linesDeleted * 2 - 1) * 50.
 This means the more lines deleted at a time, the more points awarded.
 For every 5 lines removed, the timer interval for the falling tetromino is decreased.
 This is done with the following